alerrandro1999/alerrandro1999/README.md

 - HTML5 / CSS3 / Javascript / Vue.js

+> I have skills in HTML, CSS, and Javascript, which are the markup, style, and programming languages ​​that make up the foundation of the modern web.
+With HTML, I can create web page structures, while with CSS, I can style those structures to create a visually appealing and consistent look.
+With Javascript, I can add dynamic and interactive functionality to web pages, making them more responsive and engaging.
+My HTML, CSS and Javascript skills allow me to create attractive and functional web pages that offer a great user experience.

 - MySQL / SQL Server / SQLite / phpMyAdmin

 > I have skills in MySQL, SQL Server, SQLite and phpMyAdmin which are relational database management systems and administration tools.
 I know how to interact with databases using SQL, model and optimize queries to improve performance, and apply security and database management best practices.
 With my experience in phpMyAdmin, I can manage databases through a user-friendly GUI.
 I can help companies manage their data efficiently and securely using my skills in various database technologies.